rvsrvs/jasdev.github.io/_posts/2018-2-5-ambient-intimacy.md

 highlighted: true
 ---

 “How’d you two become friends?” “…we met on Twitter!”
-Some of my dearest friendships have stemmed from this origin story, since making an account in 2011.
+This origin story has sparked a few of my dearest friendships, since making an account in 2011.
 What about ~~140~~ 280 characters fosters such strong connections?
 After letting the question distill for a year, a potential answer is starting to take shape.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">(Continuing on this tweet) Twitter has a way of fostering ambient intimacy, that I’ve only seen matched by podcasts<a href="https://t.co/7zPbTTf1hH">https://t.co/7zPbTTf1hH</a></p>&mdash; Jasdev Singh (@jasdev) <a href="https://twitter.com/jasdev/status/803793770370232320?ref_src=twsrc%5Etfw">November 30, 2016</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>